This document was originally

 Cooperative Association for Retarded Children

-Child Units to be Linked
+Child Units to be Lin

 Reprinted from a Jackson Citizen Patriot article appearing in October 1952